Moving Target Observing Strategies

 The primary NIRCam mode for solar system observations is imaging with one module (Module B).The same field of view can be observed through 2 different channels simultaneously (short wavelength: 0.6–2.3 µm; long wavelength: 2.4–5.0 µm).
 NIRCam has 2 modules providing 2 separate fields of view; however, for many observations (i.e., a single target) only a single module is necessary.
 The RAPID readout mode will not result in data volume issues when using only one module.
 Surveys would benefit from use of both modules combined with NIRISS imaging in parallel.
 Brightness limits can be found in the NIRCam imaging article.

 NIRCam time-series imaging provides a maximum frame rate of ~20 Hz in conjunction with the smallest subarray (64 × 64 pixels, or 2.0″ × 2.0″).
-A possible application is for observing stellar occultations and mutual events.
+A demonstrated application is for observing stellar occultations and mutual events.
 Brightness limits for this mode can be found in the NIRCam imaging article.
 The NIRCam coronagraphs (using traditional Lyot stops) provide IWAs of 0.4″, 0.63″, and 0.81″ (in radius) at wavelengths of 2.1, 3.35, and 4.1 µm, respectively.
 Possible application of the coronagraphs to solar system science are the study of Centaurs and distant comet comae, observations of the satellites and rings of Uranus and Neptune, and the discovery of faint, widely separated satellites of the largest Kuiper Belt objects.

 NIRISS recommended strategies for moving targets